 The Division for Climate and Environmental Physics (CEP) of the Physics Institute, University of Bern invites applications for the position of

-Applicants will have an outstanding track record in the field of Earth system modeling/climate dynamics, in attracting external funding and strong leadership skills.
-Future close collaboration is expected with the other groups at CEP working on atmospheric and biogeochemical modeling as well as ice core and atmospheric trace gas and climate observations.
-Active collaboration with other research groups at the Oeschger Centre for Climate Change Research (OCCR) is also expected.
+Candidates have an outstanding track record of academic excellence in the field of atmospheric trace gas observations preferentially with a focus on their isotopic characterization, in attracting external funding and strong leadership and communication qualities.
+The candidates will dedicate about 50% of their time to research and education in the field of climate and environmental physics and 50% to the future development, management and representation of the high-altitude research stations.
+Future close collaboration is expected with the other groups at CEP working on climate and biogeochemical modeling as well as ice core trace gas observations.
+Active collaboration with other research groups at the Oeschger Centre for Climate Research (OCCR) is also expected.

-Candidates are expected to hold a PhD in physics or a related field.
+Candidates are expected to hold a PhD in Physics or a related field.
 Candidates are committed to excellence in teaching and are expected to represent the entire field of physics at the undergraduate level and the specific field of climate and environmental physics at the graduate level.
-Courses at the undergraduate level are taught in German and sufficient proficiency is expected within two years of the appointment.
+Courses at the undergraduate level are taught in German and sufficient proficiency is expected after the first two years of the appointment.

 CEP and the OCCR offer a vibrant and interdisciplinary research environment covering all aspects of climate research, committed to excellence in science with excellent working conditions.
-The University of Bern is one of the largest universities in Switzerland, with a special focus on research on all aspects of sustainability.
+The HFSJG offers an easily accessible, worldwide unique state-of-the-art infrastructure for high altitude tropospheric research.
+The University of Bern is one of the largest universities in Switzerland with a special focus on research on all aspects of sustainability.
 The University of Bern aims to increase the number of women in academic leadership positions and strongly encourages women to apply for the position.

-For further information, please contact Prof. Dr. Hubertus Fischer (firstname.lastname@example.org)
+For further information, please contact Prof. Hubertus Fischer (firstname.lastname@example.org) or Prof. em.
+Silvio Decurtins, President HFSJG (email@example.com)